Matthew T. Mangino: Down the rabbit hole with impeachment

 In spring 1868, President Andrew Johnson, who assumed office after the assassination of Abraham Lincoln, became the first president to be impeached.

-A year earlier, the Republican lead Congress passed the Reconstruction Act.
-Secretary of War Edwin Stanton, was responsible for enforcing the Act.
-Johnson, a Democrat, opposed the Act and tried to remove Stanton.
+A year earlier, the Republican-led Congress passed the Reconstruction Act.
+Secretary of War Edwin Stanton was responsible for enforcing the act.
+Johnson, a Democrat, opposed the act and tried to remove Stanton.
 The House formally adopted 11 articles of impeachment.

 It would be 130 years before another president was impeached.
 However, impeachment is not just for presidents.
 In the last 100 years, five federal judges have been impeached and removed from office.
 The most recent, Judge G. Thomas Porteous Jr. of Federal District Court in Louisiana.